anvilproject/anvil-portal/content/learn/intro-to-terra/intro-to-terra.md

 - [Navigating the Terra user interface](https://support.terra.bio/hc/en-us/articles/360022704371-Navigating-in-Terra) - An overview of the Terra user interface covering how to manage your profile, setup billing, manage groups, access, clone and share workspaces, access tools, data and curated workspaces.

 - [Data privacy and access](https://support.terra.bio/hc/en-us/articles/360026775691-Managing-data-privacy-and-access-with-Authorization-Domains) - Because research is frequently collaborative, you need to be able to keep sensitive genomic data secure, but still easy to share.
-Terra was designed to help you balance these competing requirement
+Terra was designed to help you balance these competing requirements.